 The price of this holiday is per person, based on one person in a double/twin room for sole occupancy.
-The price includes return flights, seven nights' five-star accommodation with breakfast and dinner, return transfers, all touring as mentioned, all local accommodation taxes and the services of a Riviera Travel tour manager.
+The price includes return flights, seven nights' four-star superior accommodation with breakfast and dinner, return transfers, all touring as mentioned, all local accommodation taxes and the services of a Riviera Travel tour manager.

 Included excursions are a guided walk of Funchal, visit and entrance to Palheiro Gardens, guided visit to Monte Palace tropical gardens and entrance to Monte church, wine tasting, visit and entrance to Ribeira Brava, visit to a banana plantation in Madalena, visit to Curral das Freiras and a visit to Câmara de Lobos.

 Enjoy afternoon tea with fantastic views - from £37 per person